nginxinc/kic-reference-architectures/pulumi/aws/README.md

     └─kic-image-build - project that builds a new KIC image
-      └─kic-image-push - pushes KIC image built in previous step to ECR └─kic-helm-chart - deploys NGINX Ingress Controller to the EKS cluster └─demo-app - deploys a sample application to the cluster
+      └─kic-image-push - pushes KIC image built in previous step to ECR └─kic-helm-chart - deploys NGINX Ingress Controller to the EKS cluster └─logstore - deploys a logstore (elasticsearch) to the EKS cluster └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─demo-app - deploys a sample application to the cluster
 ```

 ### VPC